SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     >> C().method()
     << Title

+..

-If an expression in a capture list isn't marked with a specific capture strength, the resulting value is captured by value rather than by reference.
+    If an expression in a capture list isn't marked with a specific capture strength,

+    If an expression is implicitly captured,
+    that is it is not part of a capture list,

+    Bindings in a capture list
+    are initialized at the time the closure is created.
+    If a binding doesn't have a name [x] vs [x = foo] it is initialized like [x = x]

+    We're capturing the variable not capturing the value.

+    the resulting value is captured by value rather than by reference.

+    captured by value at time of closure creation

+    var a = 0
+    var b = 0
+    let closure = { [a] in
+        print(a)  // prints 0
+        print(b)  // prints 10
+    }
+    a = 10
+    b = 10
+    closure()

+    The a in the closure's scope is init-ed when the closure is created.
+    A exists in both the inner and outer scopes.
+    But when it refers to b it's just using something from a surrounding scope.

 For more information and examples of closure expressions, see :ref:`Closures_ClosureExpressions`.